 Their goal is to support and advise Member States on policy development to prevent unnecessary family separation and ensure that comprehensive childcare systems are in place with suitable and individually adapted solutions for children placed in alternative care.

-You can find out more information about our work defending children’s rights here.
+Find out more information about our work defending children’s rights.